 Hive Pro is committed to using the most environmentally friendly methods of bee control.
 We perform humane bee removals.
 This means that we keep the bees alive as we move them from your property to farms throughout southern California where they are tended to by bee keepers.
 Live bee removal is just as effective as methods used to exterminate bees, and it has several advantages.

 There are two main reasons that we prefer live bee removal.
 First of all bees are living things and a vital part of our ecosystem.
 When a bee is collecting nectar from a flower, it transports pollen from that flower to the next flower it lands on.
 This transfer of pollen from one plant to another is how plants make seeds and reproduce.
-Without bees many plants, including crops that we depend on to feed ourselves, would not be able to survive.
+Without bees many plants, including crops that we depend on to feed ourselves, would not be able to reproduce.
 It is estimated that if bees were to become extinct, humans would perish four to five years later.
 Bees also make honey and wax which have many uses.

 The second reason we focus on bee rescue is that some of the chemicals used to kill bees may also be harmful to humans and pets.
 For obvious reasons pesticides are not tested directly on humans so it is difficult to know the exact consequences they have on our health.
 Another problem with pesticides is that they can seep into ground water and pollute streams and drainages which lead to the ocean; this is especially true when chemicals are applied in dust form.
 With these considerations in mind Hive Pro takes an approach that minimizes our society’s use of pesticides.

 Hive Pro offers a preventative bee proofing service.
 This means that we seal up any cracks, crevices, or holes on your structure an eighth of inch or larger so that bees cannot get into any structural voids to start a colony.
 In the case of vents such as dryer vents or chimney tops we use a fine mesh that still allows air to pass through.
 Bee proofing is great because it stops a bee problem before it starts, does not harm any bees and can keep other pests out too.
 It can be expensive though (especially on a large structure) so it is usually reserved for buildings that have reoccurring bee problems.
+In many cases if bees have occupied a location multiple times it will be impossible to completely eliminate the smell of honeycomb and pheromones and bees will chew through materials like silicone or foam to re-enter the old hive site.
+When we bee proof an area that has a history of bee infestation we typically use materials such as metal, mortar, or strong wood that bees cannot chew through, although it is fine to use materials like caulking on parts of the home that are not close to past infestation sites.

 Hive Pro also provides a bee repellant service.
 When bees are scouting out a potential location to make a hive we will apply a repellant that drives them away.
 The repellant is safe for people, does not harm the bees and is guaranteed to do the job.
 We do not apply repellant to plants that bees are simply using as pollen sources.